USF-CS315-F23/USF-CS315-F23.github.io/assignments/project01.md

 # RISC-V Access and Number Conversion in C

-## Deliverables due Mon Aug 28 by 11:59pm in your Project01 GitHub repo
+## Deliverables due Tue Aug 29 by 11:59pm in your Project01 GitHub repo

+## Project01 will be interactively graded on Wed Aug 30

 ## Dev Environment Requirments